Properties of using Fisher information gain for Bayesian design of experiments: Examples

 \subsection{Compartmental non-linear model}

 Compartmental models are frequently used in pharmacokinetics to model the uptake and excretion of a substance from an organism.
 Here the first-order compartmental model from \citet{GJS2009} is considered.
-There is $k=1$ controllable variable denoted $d$, representing time (in hours) from a substance first entering the organism until the response ($y$; the concentration of substance in the organism) is measured.
-The response is assumed to be normally distributed with mean function $\mu(\btheta; d) = \theta_3 \left( \exp (- \theta_1 d) - \exp (- \theta_2 d) \right)$, where $\theta_2 >\theta_1$.
-Following \citet{GJS2009}, the prior distribution for $\btheta$ are $\theta_1 \sim U(0.01884, 0.09884)$, $\theta_2 \sim U(0.298, 8.298)$, and $\theta_3$ has a prior point mass at 21.8.
-Finally, the sampling times are constrained to $[0,24]$.
+There is $k=1$ controllable variable denoted $d \in \mathcal{D}=[0,24]$, representing the time (in hours) from a substance first entering the organism until the response ($y$; the concentration of substance in the organism) is measured.
+The response is assumed to be normally distributed with mean function $\mu(\btheta, d) = \theta_3 \left( \exp (- \theta_1 d) - \exp (- \theta_2 d) \right)$, where $\theta_2 >\theta_1$.
+Following \citet{GJS2009}, a-priori the elements of $\btheta$ are assumed independent with $\theta_1 \sim U(0.01884, 0.09884)$, $\theta_2 \sim U(0.298, 8.298)$, and $\theta_3$ having a point mass at 21.8.
+Finally, the scale parameter $\gamma$ (the common variance of the response) is assumed to have an inverse gamma prior distribution.

 From Lemma~\ref{theorem2},